isomerpages/ogp/_products/10-redeemsg.md

 #### Background

-Previously, tracking of redemptions was a time consuming process including logging records on paper, counting and keying in records into a digital system.
+Previously, tracking of redemptions was a time consuming process that included logging records on paper and counting and keying in records into a digital system.
 With RedeemSG, agencies can easily track the redemption of goods and vouchers.

 #### Approach